 Dracula Has Risen from the Grave (1968), Christopher Lee vs. “Vampire Staked From Behind” from from Photon #19 (1970)

-And here are several other examples for photo references (Mr. Corben’s source magazine was Famous Monsters of Filmland, from where you can find all photos bellow):
+And here are several other examples for photo references (Corben’s source magazine was mainly from Famous Monsters of Filmland or movie photos):

 London After Midnight (1927), Lon Chaney [Sr.] as the ‘vampire’ vs. “London After Midnight” from Famous Monsters of Filmland #47 (1967)